Introduction to quantum groups: 14a. Functional analysis

-We have seen so far that the theory of the compact quantum Lie groups, $G\subset U_N^+$, can be developed with inspiration from the theory of compact Lie groups, $G\subset U_N$.
-In this section we discuss an alternative approach to all this, by looking at the finitely generated discrete quantum groups $\Gamma=\widehat{G}$ which are dual to our objects.
+We have seen so far that the theory of the compact quantum Lie groups, $G\subset U_N^+$, can be developed with some inspiration from the theory of compact Lie groups, $G\subset U_N$.
+In this chapter we discuss an alternative approach to this, by looking at the finitely generated discrete quantum groups $\Gamma=\widehat{G}$ which are dual to our objects.
 Thus, the idea will be that of developing the theory of the finitely generated discrete quantum groups, $\widehat{U_N^+}\to\Gamma$, with inspiration from the theory of finitely generated discrete groups, $F_N\to\Gamma$.

-As a first observation, the theory is already there, as developed in the previous sections, which equally concern the compact quantum group $G$ and its discrete dual $\Gamma=\widehat{G}$.
+Normally the theory is already there, as developed in the previous chapters, which equally concern the compact quantum group $G$ and its discrete dual $\Gamma=\widehat{G}$.
 However, from the discrete group viewpoint, what has been worked out so far looks more like specialized mathematics, and there are still a lot of basic things, to be developed.
-In short, what we will be doing here will be a ``complement'' to the material from the previous sections, obtained by using a different, and somehow opposite, philosophy.
+In short, what we will be doing here will be a complement to the material from the previous chapters, obtained by using a different, and somehow opposite, philosophy.

-Let us begin with a reminder regarding the cocommutative Woronowicz algebras, which will be our ``main objects'' in this section, coming before the commutative ones, that we are so used to have in the $\#1$ spot.
-As explained in section 3 above, we have:
+Let us begin with a reminder regarding the cocommutative Woronowicz algebras, which will be our main objects in this chapter, coming before the commutative ones, that we are so used to have in the $\#1$ spot.
+As explained in chapter 3 above, we have:

 \begin{theorem} For a Woronowicz algebra $A$, the following are equivalent: \begin{enumerate} \item $A$ is cocommutative, $\Sigma\Delta=\Delta$.

 \item The irreducible corepresentations of $A$ are all $1$-dimensional.